Danuzco/unitary_estimation/README.md

-# unitary_estimation
+# Estimation of two-dimensional unitary transformations
-This repo shows how to estimate unitary transformations
+This repository contains the implementation of the method to estimate two-dimensional unitary transformations.
+The method is described in details in Appendix E from arxiv_link.